7 Frequently Asked Questions About Platform Beds

 Do I need a box spring with a platform bed?

 You do not need a box spring or a special mattress for a platform bed.
 Due to its supportive design, any mattress can be placed directly on a platform bedframe without the need for a box spring or foundation.
 Memory foam mattresses are also able to be used on a platform bedframe.
 If the frame has slats, however, it is recommended that they be no more than 6 inches apart if you’re using a memory foam mattress.
+To learn more about whether a box spring is right for you, read FAQs About Box Spring Mattresses.

 What are the benefits of a platform bed?